MetanoKid/coding-scars/_drafts/noisy-neighbors-karma-restorer.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tgIqecROs5M?rel=0" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

 That would include placing our subwoofer very close to the ceiling and upwards.
 It surely would be a show to watch.
 And to listen to!
+I can tell you it was impossible to stay in the room while it played.

 ## The tech

 Okay, so I had a brand new side project.
 What did I want to learn?

 I chose Node.js because I wanted to build a REST API to control it from an Android app.
 I'd open the app, hit a big _Play_ button with some pre-selected values and then leave for the day.
-Then come home, open the app again and press the big _Stop_ button.
+Then came home, open the app again and press the big _Stop_ button.
 Simple!
 Or was it?

 ### First difficulty